 Two starting points: why customers contact us and what our customers are saying.
 Analysis and intelligence.

 Let’s start with why customers contact you.
 Everyone does some analysis of this – yes?
 Well…….
 But is it consistent, thorough, through the lens of the customer, about their need and how the need came about and who caused it and what customers had to do.
 Is it a never ending analysis of both unstructured and structured data i.e. the story of what happens to the customer and the associated effect on revenues and experiences.
 And what the company is spending which it need not spend.
 And what the cost of not acting is?
 And who could act – not you – them – your peer group at the board table.

 There’s a simple truth that the customers and the front line staff know what’s happening.
 And 80% of the time why and what to do about it.
 All you have to do is listen to them.
 But doing that with all those moving parts requires rhythm and rigour in how you collect the stories and the data.
 How it links to why they call.
 It’s not random.
 There’s a further simple truth.
 Regardless of how you find out, or how many surveys and mechanisms you listen through, the customer only has so many problems.
 And your front line staff know the most about it, more than a survey will say – however expensive the survey.
 So use their intelligence.
 Ask them to switch on their radar and use it well.
 The job is not only to answer the calls and tweets and chats.
 But to understand and capture and resolve and publish what they know and learn.

 I’m struck with the uninspiring nature of the words cost and problems.
 I love analysis and intelligence and revenue and growth.
 Talk about the latter not the former.
 But first put your analysis and intelligence in place.

-We’ll talk about that in part 2 next week.[Read] - Managing growth - When spreadsheets no longer cut it.
+Continue reading part 2 of the article and learn how to implement analytics and intelligence in your contact center.[Read] - Managing growth - When spreadsheets no longer cut it.